kotify/cloud-print-utils/weasyprint/README.md

     FONTCONFIG_PATH="/opt/fonts"
     XDG_DATA_DIRS="/opt/lib"

-Ensure your Lambda instruction set architecture is set to `x86_64`, as `arm64` is not currently supported as a build type.
+If you are using the release zip files ensure your Lambda instruction set architecture is set to `x86_64` and not `arm64`.

 ## Docker Lambda